2024 Solar Incentives Guide for Swansea, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers broadly to financial incentives that are in place to encourage people to use renewable energy by making installing and using solar panels more affordable.
-Incentives may include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are provided by the state of Massachusetts or by your utility company, county or municipality.
+The term "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making installing and using solar panels more affordable.
+Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, while others are offered by the Massachusetts government or your specific utility company, county or municipality.
 Categories of solar incentives include:

 Best Regional Coverage